 Completed the offer?
 Awesome!
 Here's our full review on why Experian could work well for you going forward.

-If you’re working through Quidsy offers, it’s worth having Experian running in the background.
-Some offers involve credit checks, and being able to see your file means you’re never caught off guard.
-Plus you get £9 free cash via TopCashback just for signing up, so there’s really no reason not to.
+If you're working through Quidsy offers, it is worth having Experian running in the background.
+Some signups involve credit checks, and being able to see your file means you are never caught off guard.
+You can also spot any errors or signs of fraud months before they become a real problem, which on its own is worth the ten minutes it takes to set up.